 Over time, research has shown that as many as 86% of graduates are living a life free from addiction, attending church, and are gainfully employed.
 Locally, leaders monitor their program's success within the community; and globally, we help evaluate the network of programs to ensure continued success.

 Establish Best Practices

 Since opening our first recovery program in 1958, Teen Challenge has established the best practices in helping individuals overcome life-controlling problems.
-These best practices not only address how to most effectively work with recovering addicts, but also the administrative and operational issues required to run an effective addiction prevention, outreach, and recovery program.
+These best practices not only address how to most effectively work with people recovering from addiction, but also the administrative and operational issues required to run an effective addiction prevention, outreach, and recovery program.
 As new programs, procedures, and outreach are initiated, we continue to evaluate and update our approach.